awslabs/aws-embedded-metrics-java/README.md

 )
 ```

+- MetricsLogger **setDimensions**(boolean useDefault, DimensionSet... dimensionSets)

+Override all custom dimensions, with an option to configure whether to use default dimensions.

-- MetricsLogger **resetDimensions**(boolean preserveDefault)
+- MetricsLogger **resetDimensions**(boolean useDefault)

 Explicitly clear all custom dimensions.
-The behavior of whether default dimensions should be used can be changed by the boolean parameter.
+The behavior of whether default dimensions should be used can be configured by the input parameter.

 Examples: